abayoss/express-mongoose/readme.md

-# Javascript Express API
+# Javascript application
-An Optimized Rest API, Following best practices
 ## What is it :
-Javascript Rest API that returns Json data by fetching it from mongoDB based on express and mongoose with no authentication or authorization required !
+An application to Write and share amazing stories and ideas,You can write about anything you want!

-## what is it for :
+## use cases :

-* To test web services on it
-* keep the snippets to use them as boiler plates for other projects
+○ Public can :

+   * Read Public stories
+   * List stories from a unique user

+○ Users can :

+  * Post, edit, delete : their own stories

+  * Comment stories : where comments are allowed

+  * Change his posts visibility bettween: public, hidden or unlisted

+  * Allow Comments on his stories or not

 ## what i learned :
-* Express and mongoose fundamentals
-* Better API optimization
-* Working with scripts in package.json

-## Two other branches :
-### image upload
-* multer, image middleware Mine checker, acces to static storage folder
-### user authentication
-* Json web token , bcryptjs and mongoose-unique-validator.
+* Handlebars helpers
+* Using Multiple passport strategies
+* express session
+* Passport js google 20 strategy
+* Passport js facebook strategy